 For example, a person with a pre-existing medical condition may be approved for coverage, but the policy will exclude any death related to that condition.
 This means that if the individual dies as a result of the pre-existing condition, their beneficiaries will not receive the death benefit.

-Similarly, an individual who engages in risky activities such as skydiving or rock climbing may be approved for coverage, but the policy will exclude deaths resulting from those high risk activities.
+Similarly, an individual who engages in risky activities such as skydiving or rock climbing may be approved for coverage.
+Still, the policy will exclude deaths resulting from those high-risk activities.

 Types of high-risk individuals

 Life insurance companies typically consider a variety of factors when determining whether an individual is considered high-risk.
 Some of the most common types of high-risk individuals include:

 This can include conditions such as cancer, heart disease, diabetes, or obesity.
 These conditions can increase an individual’s risk of death and make it more difficult for them to qualify for traditional life insurance coverage.

 This can include individuals who work in dangerous occupations, such as firefighters, police officers, or pilots, or those who engage in high-risk hobbies, such as skydiving, rock climbing, or motorcycling.

 This can include individuals who have a history of smoking, excessive alcohol consumption, or drug use.
 Such individuals may be considered high-risk because they are more likely to develop health problems or die prematurely.